 Nintendo have just revealed that the current Switch cartridges contain Denatonium Benzoate, the bitterest known chemical.
 This makes the cartridges taste unbearably bad, and is designed to reduce the chances children could swallow them.
 But is this really where the technology should end?

-Sure, people say eating games cartridges is very, very bad you.
+Sure, people say eating games cartridges is very, very bad for you.
 But I’ve been chowing down on PS2 discs and Dakimakura for years now, and look at me!
 I’m as bright as a button, and — and I quote — one of the most handsome members of the video game industry (MCV 2017 Hottest Guy Award).
 You can’t argue with facts.
 With the Switch carts being able to be flavoured quite so proficiently, here are some of our suggestions for flavours that will enhance the games for Nintendo this gen!

 WarioWare Switch: Garlic